 Urunga Boardwalk Replacement

-• Contractor nameBellingen Shire Council, XINC Engineering Pty Ltd & GMP Marine Constructions Pty Ltd
+- Contractor nameBellingen Shire Council (principal), XINC Engineering Pty Ltd (design and supply) & GPM Marine Constructions Pty Ltd (piling and installation)

 The Urunga Boardwalk Upgrade Project aims to enhance access, safety, and sustainability while preserving the natural environment.
 The historic boardwalk, which has undergone multiple transformations, requires modernisation to meet current safety standards and provide a secure pathway for all users.
 The project includes widening the boardwalk to improve accessibility for individuals with mobility issues and wheelchair users, aligning with inclusivity goals.
 The upgrade also aims to enhance the well-being of the local community, attract more visitors, and support local businesses.